 As a college student who wishes to travel the world on the least possible budget, finding a cheap and comfortable accommodation proved to be the most difficult thing to do.
 I usually like to stay in hostels, as they are easy to find, and it is a pure economic transactional kind of relationship.
 Airbnb provides a more homely feel, but is difficult to find as you would have to face with many rejections before finally finding one where the host accepts you.
 Airbnb is less an economic transaction, and more a social exchange, because the hosts’ friendliness and ‘services’ (recommendations for places to visit, providing breakfasts, etc.) are important factors that make your stay a pleasant one.

 When it comes to Couchsurfing, it is purely a social exchange.
 You don’t pay the hosts for the accommodation, yet you (kind of) expect the host to provide you with information about the local environment, things to do, and so on.
 So how do you exactly return the offer by the hosts?
-Perhaps prepare a small gift or something?
+Perhaps prepare a small gift or buy some gift hampers canberra?

 It didn’t take me much consideration to list myself up on Couchsurf and check out the community.
 I was surprised that the website looked clean and user-friendly.
 I thought it would be a messy community, since people just offer places to sleep around… After creating an account and exploring the website, it feels very much like an Airbnb, without the price element.
 I started to look for potential couchsurfers who can host me in my upcoming trip, and posted a public trip myself.